-How to Unshrink Clothes
+How to Unshrink Most Clothes

-- Lay the second bath towel on the floor or other flat surface.
-Unroll your clothing and move it to this fresh towel.
-Then, working one section at a time, use your hands to tug and smooth the item to its original shape.
-Once you’ve reshaped a section, weight it down with a heavy jar or paperweight to hold it in place.
-(If you want, you can put a similar, unshrunken item of clothing on top of to use as a guide.)
+4. Working one area at a time, use your hands to tug and smooth the item to its original shape.
+Once you’ve reshaped a section, weigh it down with a heavy jar or paperweight to hold it in place.
+(If you want, you can put a similar, unshrunken item of clothing on top of it to use as a guide.)

 Tips to Unshrink Clothes of Specific Fabrics

-Denim and Denim Blends
+How to Unshrink Denim Jeans and Denim Blends

 How to Stop Clothes from Shrinking